collective/collective.z3cform.datagridfield/README.rst

 Demo
 ====

-Examples are in the package `collective.z3cform.datagridfield_demo <https://github.com/collective/collective.z3cform.datagridfield_demo>`_.
+More examples are in the demo subfolder of this package.